agakhil13/GCP_Quick_Notes/README.md

   - Career Peering:
 	  connect to google's edge location using service providers.

-Resource Hierarchy
+- Resource Hierarchy
   - Service level resources
-      Compute Instance VM's
+  	-Compute Instance VM's
-	  Cloud storage buckets
+	- Cloud storage buckets
-	  Cloud SQL databases
+	- Cloud SQL databases
   - Account level resources
-	  Organization
+  	- Organization
-	  Projects
+  	- Folders
-	  Folders
+  	- Projects

-Cost Management and Budget
+- Cost Management and Budget
-  - Committed Use Discounts (CUD's)
+	- Committed Use Discounts (CUD's): 1 or 3 year commitment
-	  1 or 3 year commitment
+	- Spend based and resource based commitment type
-	  Spend based and resource based commitment type Spend-based commitment - Discount for a commitment to spend a minimum amount for a service(hour) in a particular region.
+		- Spend-based commitment - Discount for a commitment to spend a minimum amount for a service(hour) in a particular region.
 Available for Cloud SQL and Google CLoud VMWare Engine.
 Applies only to CPU and memory usage.
-		Resource-based commitment - Discount for a commitment to spend a minimum amount for Compute Engine resources in a particular region.
+		- Resource-based commitment - Discount for a commitment to spend a minimum amount for Compute Engine resources in a particular region.
 Available for vCPU, Memory, GPU and Local SSD.
 Can be used across projects using shared discount.
 	- Sustained-use Discount
-	  Automatic discounts for running compute engine resources a significant portion of the billing month.
+		- Automatic discounts for running compute engine resources a significant portion of the billing month.
 Applies to vCPU and memory for most Compute engine.

-GCP pricing Calculator - Can help you to identify the pricing for resources you planned to use.
+- GCP pricing Calculator - Can help you to identify the pricing for resources you planned to use.

-Cloud Billing Budgets - Enables you to track your actual Google Cloud spend against your planned spend.
+- Cloud Billing Budgets - Enables you to track your actual Google Cloud spend against your planned spend.

-Export Billing - Daily cost detail.
+- Export Billing - Daily cost detail.
 Pricing.
 Store in BigQuery.

-IAM - Who (Identity) has what access (role) for which resource.
+- IAM - Who (Identity) has what access (role) for which resource.
   - Principle of least privilege - Apply only the minimal access level required for what's needed.
   - Set policies at organization or project level rather than at the resource level.
   - Grant roles for users or group at the folder level rather than at rhe project level.
   - Grant roles to Google groups rather than individual users.

-Cloud Identity - Identity as a Service (IDaaS)
+- Cloud Identity - Identity as a Service (IDaaS)

-VPC
+- VPC
   - Can send and receive traffic with IPv4 addresses.
   - Default CIDR /20, can be extended to /16.
   - All IPs fit within subnet 10.128.0.0/9.
   - Auto mode N/w can convert to Custom mode.
 Reverse is not possible.
   - Google recommend to use custom mode VPC as they are flexible.

-Flow Logs - Real-time visibility into network throughput and performance.
+- Flow Logs - Real-time visibility into network throughput and performance.
 Useful for real-time security analysis.

-Load Balancer
+- Load Balancer
   - HTTP(s)
   - SSL Proxy
   - TCP proxy
   - Network
   - Internal

-BigQuery - For analysis of large data.
+- BigQuery - For analysis of large data.

-Pub/Sub - Queue for notification.
+- Pub/Sub - Queue for notification.

-Composer - Built on Apache Airflow, workflow orchestration service
+- Composer - Built on Apache Airflow, workflow orchestration service

-Dataflow - Apache beam pipelines for batch and realtime datastream,for ETL.
+- Dataflow - Apache beam pipelines for batch and realtime datastream,for ETL.
 Serverless.
 Cloud Dataflow is a stream and batch processing service

-Dataproc - Run hadoop spark on google cloud.
+- Dataproc - Run hadoop spark on google cloud.
 Fully managed instance.

-Datalab - Tool for machine learning and visualization.
+- Datalab - Tool for machine learning and visualization.

-Cloud Data Fusion - Cloud Data Fusion is a managed service that is designed for building data transformation pipelines.
+- Cloud Data Fusion - Cloud Data Fusion is a managed service that is designed for building data transformation pipelines.

-Dataprep - Serverless.
+- Dataprep - Serverless.
 Cloud Dataprep is used to prepare data for analytics and machine learning.

-Sight - Vision (clasify images and hand written text data).
+- Sight - Vision (clasify images and hand written text data).
 Video Intelligence (recognize a vast number of objecta and streaming videos).

-Language - Natural Language (uses unstructred text).
+- Language - Natural Language (uses unstructred text).
 Translation (Enables you to translate between languages).

-Conversation - Dialog Flow, Speech to text, text to speech.
+- Conversation - Dialog Flow, Speech to text, text to speech.

-Auto ML - Fully managed service to build ML product with less knowledge.
+- Auto ML - Fully managed service to build ML product with less knowledge.

-Operation Suite (Stackdriver) - Tool for logging, monitoring and application diagnostics.
+- Operation Suite (Stackdriver) - Tool for logging, monitoring and application diagnostics.
 Can also get connect to AWS.

 	Monitoring - Cloud Monitoring is used for collecting and view metrics on resource performance.